mjdarby/Fic/Readme.md

 ## Known Issues
 - Resizing the terminal will do all sorts of horrible things to the interpreter.
 In this classic scenario of 'Doctor, It Hurts When I...', I suggest you don't resize the window while playing.
+- Save files append a space to the end on write..?

 ## Reporting bugs
 Please open a Github issue with a screenshot/copy-paste of the bug you've encountered, and provide: